Ipana: Brand decline and withdrawal

 Bristol-Myers withdrew many of its basic care products, including Ipana, from the market.
-By 1979, Ipana had been discontinued entirely in the United States, but it was still being sold elsewhere in the world.
+By 1979, Ipana had been discontinued entirely in the United States, but was still sold in other countries.

 Ipana was never submitted to the American Dental Association's Council on Dental Therapeutics for possible acceptance by the ADA as an effective decay-fighting dentifrice.

 Revitalizations

-In 1986, a gel version of Ipana containing two fluorides was introduced in Turkey.
-At present, the Ipana brand is a leading toothpaste in Turkey.
+In 1986, a gel version of Ipana containing two fluorides was introduced in Turkey, and became a leading toothpaste there.

 In 2005, River West Brands, a Chicago-based brand revitalization company, re-introduced Ipana into the U.S. marketplace.

-River West Brands divested itself of Ipana by selling the brand and related IP to Maxill of Canada in October 2009.
-Maxill, one of the top three selling toothbrush makers in Canada, brought Ipana back to life in early 2011 as a "retro brand" in the professional dental market, where Maxill had come to dominate the professional oral hygiene category.
+River West Brands sold the brand and related intellectual property to Maxill of Canada in October 2009.
+Maxill, one of the top three selling toothbrush makers in Canada, reintroduced Ipana in early 2011 as a "retro brand" in the professional dental market, where Maxill had come to dominate the professional oral hygiene category.
 Maxill extended the Ipana name to other dental products such as prophy angles, topical anesthetic and bamboo toothbrushes.
-According to the label, its active ingredient is sodium monofluorophosphate (0.76% w/w).
+The label states its active ingredient as sodium monofluorophosphate (0.76% w/w).